-- Hazard Communication, Hazardous Waste, HAZWOPER, and other general safety classroom training offered by EHS-F address the difference between sanitary and storm drains, illicit discharges, reporting spills, protection of drains, and who to call if an illicit discharge or spill is observed.
-Classroom training was limited during this reporting period due to COVID-19 restrictions on in-person meetings. - UMF promotes the local Genesee County Household Hazardous Waste Collection in the spring and summer of each year to the campus community. - EHS-F meets with contractors prior to starting jobs to go over environmental and occupational safety requirements; this includes discussion of soil management, University's construction safety requirements, protection of storm drains, etc. EHS-F staff also conducts random inspections of work sites to ensure cautionary measures are in place prior to, and during, contractor work.
-If needed/required, SESC weekly inspections are conducted. - The web links for the U-M construction safety requirements, storm water management requirements, and SESC requirements are all incorporated into contractor bid specifications and contract documents during the reporting year. - SPCC/PIPP and SWPPP training is provided to select employees in Facilities & Operations and food service.
+Hazard Communication, Hazardous Waste, HAZWOPER, and other general safety classroom training offered by EHS-F address the difference between sanitary and storm drains, illicit discharges, reporting spills, protection of drains, and who to call if an illicit discharge or spill is observed.
+Classroom training was limited during this reporting period due to COVID-19 restrictions on inperson meetings.

+- UMF promotes the local Genesee County Household Hazardous Waste Collection to the campus community. - EHS-F meets with contractors prior to starting jobs to go over environmental and occupational safety requirements; this includes discussion of soil management, University's construction safety requirements, protection of storm drains, etc. EHS-F staff also conducts random inspections of work sites to ensure cautionary measures are in place prior to, and during, contractor work.
+If needed/required, SESC weekly inspections are conducted. - The web links for the U-M construction safety requirements, storm water management requirements, and SESC requirements are all incorporated into contractor bid specifications and contract documents during the reporting year. - SPCC/PIPP and SWPPP training is provided to select employees in Facilities & Operations.
 The training is offered annually and provides interactive online training modules for select employees.
-Training covers BMPs, housekeeping, protection of storm drains, reporting and responding to spills, and other topics relating to SWPPP and SPCC/PIPP compliance. - At UMF, the campus community is instructed through training, posters, signage, websites, display boards, bookmarks, flyers, and e-mail communications to contact UMF Public Safety in the event of any emergency, including those involving a potential release of pollutants to a sewer or surface water.
-Additionally, individuals are instructed to protect nearby drains if a material is spilled in the area, if it is safe to do so.
+Training covers BMPs, housekeeping, protection of storm drains, reporting and responding to spills, and other topics relating to SWPPP and SPCC/PIPP compliance.
+Forty (40) employees completed these trainings during the reporting period. - At UMF, the campus community is instructed through training, posters, signage, websites, display boards, bookmarks, flyers, and e-mail communications to contact UMF Public Safety in the event of any emergency, including those involving a potential release of pollutants to a sewer or surface water.
+Additionally, individuals are instructed to protect nearby drains if a material is spilled in the area and it is safe to do so. - UMF is partnering with the City of Flint on sustainability goals to combat climate change.
+Faculty, staff, and students from UMF are working with city officials to co-create an environmental sustainability plan for the city.
+In fall 2021, a UMF Sustainability Committee was also created to coordinate the progress of helping the UMF campus towards its carbon neutrality goals.